hunter-college-ossd-spr-2020/project-evaluation/zulip_evaluation_2.md

 6. Are issues tagged as easy, hard, for beginners, etc.? **There is a difficulty tag called *difficult*, but there are no tags categoriing work for beginners nor easy.**
 <br>

-7. How many issues were closed in the past six months? **~175 issues were closed in the past six months. **
+7. How many issues were closed in the past six months? **There are ~175 issues were closed in the past six months.**
 <br>

-8. Is there information about how many people are maintaining the project? **No, not specifically. **
+8. Is there information about how many people are maintaining the project? **No there is no specific mention about the number of core maintainers, however, the project does cite 557 members that have contributed directly toward the GitHub repo (out of 26.799 cited contributors).**
 <br>

 9. How many contributors has the project had in the past six months? **~26 distinct users have contributed to this project within the past 6 months (according to Github's Contributors' Insights section)**